ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 !report bad_user spamming in #osu
 ```

 If your report was successful, BanchoBot will send you a private message stating that moderators have been alerted.

+Note that the `!report` command **does not work** in osu!(lazer).
+Please report users via [the report menu](#lazer-reports) instead.

 ### In-game overlay in osu!(stable) {id=stable-reports}